Sofia Escobar

-Sofia Alexandra Cepa Escobar Ferreira da Silva (born November 29, 1984) is a Portuguese soprano singer and actress.
+Sofia Alexandra Cepa Escobar Ferreira da Silva (born 29 November 1984) is a Portuguese soprano singer and actress.
 She is best known for being part of the cast in West End musicals, in London.
 She performed the role of Maria in West Side Story.
 Her most acclaimed role was Christine Daaé, the lead character in Andrew Lloyd Webber's Phantom of the Opera.

-Biography
+Early life

-Sofia Alexandra Cepa Escobar Ferreira da Silva was born on November 29, 1984 in Guimarães, Braga, Portugal.
+Sofia Alexandra Cepa Escobar Ferreira da Silva was born on 29 November 1984 in Guimarães, Portugal.

-She studied at Conservatório de Música do Porto in Oporto, Portugal, and continued her studies at the Guildhall School of Music and Drama.
+She studied at Conservatório de Música do Porto in Porto, Portugal, and continued her studies at the Guildhall School of Music and Drama.

 She had a scholarship that paid for her tuition.
 Her parents could not afford her studies in London, and took out a mortgage on their house to pay for her studies.
-Sofía worked as a waitress in a restaurant near the school after classes for 5 pounds an hour, until 2am.
+Sofía worked as a waitress in a restaurant near the school after classes for 5 pounds an hour, until 2 am.